 What type of business structure should we use?
-4-5 How much corporation tax should the business pay?
-6 What if we use the UK to set up our holding company?
-7 What if we make cross-border transactions between group companies?
-8-9 What employment taxes will need to be paid?
-10-11 VAT 12 VAT - who needs to register?
-13 Can we provide share option plans for our staff?
-14 What benefits can we provide our employees?
-15 About us 16-17
+5-6 How much corporation tax should the business pay?
+7 What if we use the UK to set up our holding company?
+8 What if we make cross-border transactions between group companies?
+9-10 What employment taxes will need to be paid?
+11 - 12 VAT 13 VAT - who needs to register?
+14 Can we provide share option plans for our staff?
+15 What benefits can we provide our employees?
+16 About us 17

-The United Kingdom (UK) continues to be one of the world's leading places for global business, and a prime business location in Europe for foreign direct investment.
+The United Kingdom (UK) continues to be one of the world's leading locations for global businesss, as the prime business loctation in Europe for foreign direct investment.

-When setting up a business in the UK, there are a number of issues which you must consider.
-This document takes you through some of the common questions that we come across and it also gives you practical information about the issues that you need to think about.
+When setting up a business in the UK, there are a number of issues which you must consider when you are looking to set up your business in the UK.
+This document takes you through some of the common questions that we come across and it also gives you practical information about the issues that you need to consider.